Clara Bryant Ford

-Clara Jane Bryant Ford (April 11, 1866 – September 29, 1950) was the wife of Henry Ford.
-She was an active suffragist and was inducted into the Michigan Women's Hall of Fame.
+Clara Jane Bryant Ford (April 11, 1866 – September 29, 1950) was a suffragist and the wife of Henry Ford.
+She was inducted into the Michigan Women's Hall of Fame in 2017.

+Personal life

 Early life

-Clara Jane Bryant was born on April 11, 1866, to Melvin S. Bryant, a farmer, and Martha Beach in Wayne County, Michigan, at the intersection of Grand River Road and Greenfield Road.
+Clara Jane Bryant was born on April 11, 1866, to Melvin S. Bryant, a farmer, and Martha Bench in Wayne County, Michigan, at the intersection of Grand River Road and Greenfield Road.
 The third of ten children, she was baptized on April 19 at St. John's Episcopal Church in Detroit.
 In 1870, her family moved about half a mile north to another farm in Wayne County.
 She attended Greenfield Township District No. 3 School.
+Clara completed her schooling in 1883.

+As the eldest daughter in a Victorian farming family, Clara learned housekeeping and homemaking skills at an early age, including cooking, cleaning, and assuming the responsibilities of her younger siblings.
+In her personal time, she attended social events common for rural farming communities, such as dances at inns and taverns.
+It was at the 1885 New Year's dance at Martindale House, a local inn, that she would meet Henry Ford and begin their courtship.
+They would become engaged on April 19, 1886.